"Noriko Sato soared through the middle of the action to seize the Snitch"

-Japan won their matches against Poland (350-140) and Nigeria (270-100).
-During the semi-final match against Bulgaria, Sato rescued Bulgarian Beater Boris Vulchanov who had been knocked out by a Bludger.
+Japan won their their first match in the Round of 16 against Poland (350-140) and their quarter-final match versus Nigeria (270-100).
+During the semi-final match against the Bulgarian team, Sato rescued Bulgarian Beater Boris Vulchanov who had been knocked out by a Bludger.
 While helping him, she was unable to keep looking for the Snitch, so Seeker Viktor Krum also refrained from doing so, sportsmanship that was applauded by the crowd.
 In the end, Japan lost to Bulgaria by 610 points to 460 (Pm).

 Other canon notes and references

 Noriko is a female Japanese name probably derived from 法 (nori) meaning "law, rule", or 典 (nori) meaning "rule, ceremony", combined with 子 (ko) meaning "child" (Behind the Name).

 Sato is the most common Japanese surname, often spelled Satō (さとう, 佐藤), meaning "sugar".
 There are many people with this surname, among them prime ministers, composers and athletes (Wikipedia).

 - 2014 Quidditch World Cup final

 Screenshots of the original Daily Prophet coverage of the 2014 Quidditch World Cup on Pottermore: Imgur archive